 Why Treksplorer?
 Founded in 2011 by Ryan O’Rourke, Treksplorer provides travel recommendations and advice to millions of readers every year.
 Our content is rooted in our writers’ firsthand experiences, in-depth research, and/or collaborations with other experts and locals.
 Read more about our editorial policy.

 Trot around Old Town Tallinn

-Walking around Old Town, it’s hardly a stretch in walking about Old Town to imagine blacksmiths hammering away horseshoes from hole-in-the-wall workshops or knights in chain-link armour mounting upon their steeds to disappear into the sunset through the city gates.
+Walking around Old Town, it’s hardly a stretch to visualize it in its medieval heyday.
+You can easily imagine blacksmiths hammering away horseshoes from hole-in-the-wall workshops or knights in chain-link armor mounting their horses only to disappear into the sunset through the city gates.

 Woo at the panoramic views from Toompea Hill

-One of my favourite things to do in any city is to check it out from above.
+One of my favorite things to do in any city is to check it out from above.
 And in Tallinn, there’s no better place to gaze upon the city than from Toompea Hill in Upper Town.

 Even beyond its panorama points, Toompea is a delight to wander around on its own.
-Like Old Town, Toompea’s a maze of cobblestoned alleyways lined with show-stopping historical architecture.
+Like Old Town, Toompea is a maze of cobblestoned alleyways lined with show-stopping historical architecture.

 Enjoy an Estonia craft beer at Hell Hunt